Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Discussion

-Compared to prior studies on smart home design and development outside China (e.g., \cite{chalhoub2020innovation,chalhoub2024useful,albayaydh2024innovative,albayaydh2023examining,albayaydh2024co,albayaydh2024innovative}) emphasizing challenges such as limited resources, regulatory restrictions, and cultural attitudes, our research uniquely examines how Chinese smart home product teams navigate their distinct regulatory and socio-cultural environment (see \S\ref{tab:views and practices} and \S\ref{challenges}).
-Our findings not only shed light on the Chinese context but also offer insights applicable to other non-WEIRD regions facing similar cultural and regulatory dynamics.
-For example, in Southeast and South Asia, culturally adaptive privacy-by-design frameworks can help align product development with local norms and evolving standards~\cite{ha2023digital,sambasivan2018privacy} (see \S\ref{consider_other_market}).
+Compared to prior studies on smart home product design and development outside China (e.g., \cite{chalhoub2020innovation,chalhoub2024useful,albayaydh2023examining,albayaydh2024co}), our research uniquely examines how Chinese smart home product teams navigate their distinct regulatory and socio-cultural environment (\S\ref{tab:views and practices} and \S\ref{challenges}).
+Whereas Albayaydh and Flechais \cite{albayaydh2024innovative} emphasized localization and contextual norms, our study shifts the focus inward to company practices, analyzing Chinese product teams and tracing how privacy is operationalized through requirements gathering, design trade-offs, and the prioritization of compliance with Chinese privacy laws.
+Moreover, our findings do not only shed light on the Chinese context but also offer insights relevant to other non-WEIRD regions facing similar cultural and regulatory dynamics.
+For example, in Southeast and South Asia, culturally adaptive privacy-by-design frameworks can help align product development with local norms and evolving standards~\cite{ha2023digital,sambasivan2018privacy} (\S\ref{consider_other_market}).
 Also, we enrich the literature by providing in-depth empirical evidence about the privacy perspectives/practices of product team members in diverse roles and organizations, including start-ups and state-owned enterprises, offering a comprehensive view of the smart home industry.
-Although earlier Chinese privacy research has focused on \emph{user} perspectives~\cite{huang2019perception,liu2022privacy}, our study distinctively highlights the viewpoints of \emph{product team members}, illustrating how they manage privacy within their cultural context (see \S\ref{Individual}, \S\ref{power dynamic}).
+Although earlier Chinese privacy research has focused on \emph{end-user} privacy perspectives~\cite{huang2019perception,liu2022privacy}, our study distinctively highlights the points of view of \emph{product team members}, illustrating how they manage privacy within their cultural context (\S\ref{Individual}, \S\ref{power dynamic}).